Coins of England and Great Britain

 They are about 14mm diameter, and have an obverse legend of E.D.G.ROSA SINE SPINA, which stands for 'Elizabeth by the Grace of God a Rose without a Thorn'.

-At the time coins of 6d, 3d, three halfpence and three farthings were minted, each half of the previous denomination.
-The latter three coins were distinguished from the groat, half-groat and penny by the presence of a rose behind the Queen's head.
+At the time coins of 6d, 3d, three halfpence and three farthings were minted, each half of the higher denomination.
+The latter three coins were distinguished from the similarly sized groat, half-groat and penny by the presence of a rose behind the Queen's head.
 The three-farthings is rather a thin coin, and Shakespeare in King John (I,i,143) quotes:

 ..my face so thin,